jaysonfrancis/jf/_posts/2016-07-29-airlinestatspt1.md

 import os
 ```

-Downloaded a few comma-delimited data from the <b>United States Department of Transportation, Bureau of Transportation Statistics website.</b> <br>
+Downloaded comma-delimited data from the <b>United States Department of Transportation, Bureau of Transportation Statistics website.</b> <br>

-This data ranges from the months of <b>Janurary - May in 2016.</b><br>
+This data ranges from the months of <b>January - May in 2016.</b><br>

-In this specific example, I collected data that had either <b>DEST_CITY_NAME</b> or <b>ORGIN_CITY_NAME</b> related to California.
-What does this mean?
-It means that a specific flight had either departed or landed in a California based airport.

 You can use filters to identify a specific dataset you want to look at.<br>

 You can download your own source [here](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time)